phoenixnap/terraform-provider-pnap/docs/resources/server.md

 * `storage_configuration` - Storage configuration.
 Structure is documented below.
 * `action` - Action to perform on server.
 Allowed actions are: reboot, reset (deprecated), powered-on, powered-off, shutdown.
 * `force` - Query parameter controlling advanced features availability.
 Currently applicable for networking.
 It is advised to use with caution since it might lead to unhealthy setups.
+* `delete_ip_blocks` - Determines whether the IP blocks assigned to the server should be deleted or not when the server is being deleted, i.e. [deprovisioned](https://developers.phoenixnap.com/docs/bmc/1/routes/servers/%7BserverId%7D/actions/deprovision/post).
+Default value is `false`.

 The `esxi` block has field `datastore_configuration`: